iamdempa/challenge/README.md

 ## 6. Future Improvements
 There are several areas that could be improved in the future:

+- Extend the application to Maximize robustness with fast startup and graceful shutdown
+- Enhance the unit and integration test cases
 - Consider using a managed Kubernetes service such as EKS, AKS or GKE for ease of maintenance and scaling
 - Implement continuous integration and delivery pipelines for all applications using CI/CD tools such GitGub actions, Gitlab CI/CD or Jenkins
 - Explore the use of GitOps for managing the infrastructure and applications